Physics-informed Variational Autoencoders for Improved Robustness to Environmental Factors of Variation

-In the present paper, we introduce p$^3$VAE, a physics-integrated generative model that combines a perfect physical model with a machine learning model. p$^3$VAE aims to decouple the variation factors that are intrinsic to the data from physical factors related to acquisition conditions.
-On the hypothesis that acquisition conditions induce complex and non-linear data variations, we argue that a conventional generative model would hardly decorrelate intrinsic factors from physical factors.
-Therefore, we introduce deductive physics-based biases in the decoding part of a semi-supervised variational autoencoder.
+In the present paper, we introduce p$^3$VAE, a \textbf{p}hysics-informed variational autoencoder that integrates \textbf{p}artial \textbf{p}rior knowledge about the data generative process into representation learning. p$^3$VAE aims to decouple the variation factors that are intrinsic to the data from environmental factors related to acquisition conditions.
+On the hypothesis that acquisition conditions induce complex and non-linear data variations, we argue that a conventional generative model would hardly decorrelate intrinsic factors from environmental factors.
+Therefore, we introduce prior physical knowledge in the decoding part of a semi-supervised variational autoencoder.
 Variational AutoEncoders (VAEs) \cite{kingma2014auto} are powerful latent variable probabilistic models that have an autoencoder framework.
 The key to their success lies in their stochastic variational inference and learning algorithm that allows to leverage very large unlabeled data sets and to model complex posterior data distributions given latent variables \cite{kingma2014auto}.
 Besides, recent advances offer more and more control on the latent space distributions \cite{higgins2016early, higgins2016beta, figurnov2018implicit, joo2020dirichlet}.
 VAEs were used, for instance, in text modeling to capture topic information as a Dirichlet latent variable \cite{xiao2018dirichlet} or in image modeling where latent variables were both discrete and continuous \cite{dupont2018learning}.